-I tried these using all egg whites but the crumbs stuck better with a whole egg, as for the flour, you will only use about 1 tbsp worth so that is what I calculated.
+I tried these using all egg whites but the crumbs stuck better with a whole egg, as for the flour, you will only use about 1 tablespoon worth so that is what I calculated.
 You can use gluten-free panko to make them gluten-free.
 If you try them, let me know what you think!

 - 1/2 cup + 1 tbsp shredded sweetened coconut

-- 2 tbsp all purpose flour (you will only use 1 tbsp)
+- 2 tbsp all purpose or gluten-free flour, you will only use 1 tbsp

 - 1 large egg